Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 A new tutorial is available explaining how to use this powerful new functionality.

-This feature requires enabling capture of extra data by the build scan plugin, which results in Gradle Enterprise using more disk space to store build scans.
+This feature requires enabling capture of extra data by the build scan plugin, which results in Develocity using more disk space to store build scans.
 It is strongly recommended to read the upgrade notes related to this feature for guidance on how enable it.

-Gradle Enterprise now supports individual user login and access control.
-User accounts and permissions can be created and managed locally in Gradle Enterprise, or can be sourced from an LDAP service, including Active Directory, or a SAML 2.0 identity provider.
+Develocity now supports individual user login and access control.
+User accounts and permissions can be created and managed locally in Develocity, or can be sourced from an LDAP service, including Active Directory, or a SAML 2.0 identity provider.

-For information on configuring the new access control capabilities, please see the Gradle Enterprise Admin Manual.
+For information on configuring the new access control capabilities, please see the Develocity Admin Manual.

 With the addition of much more powerful access control, the previous shared username and password access controls have been removed.
 If you were using this, ensure you read the upgrade notes related to this feature for how to replace that functionality.